Syracuse Strasbourg Center Address

 67000 Strasbourg, France

-Mick Hardenberg, Housing and Community Internship Coordinator, firstname.lastname@example.org
+- Mick Hardenberg, Housing & Community Internship Coordinator, firstname.lastname@example.org

-You need to apply for your French student visa.
-All students (apart from EU citizens traveling on a valid EU passport), participating in the Strasbourg program must get a French student visa prior to departure.
-Obtaining a French student visa is a multi-step process, so it is important that you begin early and follow all instructions given to you by your admissions counselor.
+Fall 2023 and Spring 2024: All non-EU citizens participating in the Strasbourg Center semester programs will need to obtain a French student visa.
+Obtaining a French student visa is a multi-step process, so it is important that you begin early and follow all instructions given to you by your program advisor.

 Living in Strasbourg